datahuborg/datahub/src/browser/static/docs/html/_sources/Getting Started.txt

 Functional Tests
 ----------------

-Functional tests are used to test DataHub's functionality
+Functional tests are used to test DataHub's functionality.

+You will need to install the
+`PhantomJS browser <http://phantomjs.org/download.html>`_ before running.

 Run them from the ``/src`` directory: